thorpelawrence/spectrum-editor/README.md

 ![](resources/icon256.png)

-ZX Spectrum style text editor
+Text editor with ZX Spectrum theme

 Created with Electron and NodeJS
 Based on Monaco Code Editor